 Off-track betting was authorized on July 1, 1987.
+Quad City Downs and Balmoral are authorized by statute to have up to 6 OTB locations; Fairmount, 7; and Arlington, Hawthorne, and Maywood, 8.
+Hawthorne and Maywood currently operate 6 OTB locations; Arlington, 5; Quad City Downs, 4; and

-Hawthorne is authorized to operate 6 OTB locations; Quad City Downs, 5; Arlington and Maywood, 4; and Balmoral and Fairmount, 3.
-The 14 locations for the three Cook County tracks cannot be more than 90 miles from their respective sponsoring tracks.
-The 11 locations of the three Downstate tracks cannot be more than 135 miles from their sponsoring tracks.
-Neither kind of location can be within 5 miles of an existing track without written permission from the track owner.
+Balmoral and Fairmount, 3.
+Originally, the locations for the Cook County tracks could not be more than 90 miles from their respective sponsoring tracks, and the locations of the Downstate tracks could not be more than 135 miles from their sponsoring tracks.
+A 2014 law expanded the limit to 140 miles for all locations statewide.
+However, neither kind of location can be within 5 miles of an existing track without written permission from the track owner; and, if the location was licensed after 2013 and is outside Chicago, it cannot be within 8 miles of an existing track without written permission from the track owner.
+There are currently 17 locations for the three Cook County tracks, and 10 locations for the three Downstate tracks.

-The graduated privilege tax was abolished in 1999 and replaced by a flatrate pari-mutuel tax.
+The graduated privilege tax was abolished in 1999 and replaced by a flat-rate pari-mutuel tax.
 A 2009 law authorized advance-deposit wagering from August 25, 2009 through August 25, 2012.
 Proceeds from the additional 0.25% tax on advance-deposit wagers went to the Quarter Horse Purse Fund (a non-appropriated trust fund administered by the Racing Board for paying purses for quarter horse races).
 A 2012 law continued this authorization through December 31, 2012; added a 0.18% tax on winnings from advance-deposit wagering; and changed distribution of the 0.25% tax to the standardbred purse accounts of the organization licensees.
-Although advance-deposit wagering authorization expired at the start of 2013, a 2013 law (98-18) continued the authorization through January 31, 2014 and retroactively authorized any wagering that had taken place.
+Although advance-deposit wagering authorization expired at the start of 2013, a 2013 law continued the authorization through January 31, 2014 and retroactively authorized any wagering that had taken place.
 That law also changed distribution of the 0.25% tax to the Standardbred Purse Fund (a non-appropriated fund administered by the Racing Board to pay purses for standardbred horse races).
-A 2014 law continued advance-deposit wagering authorization through February 1, 2017.
+A 2014 law continued advance-deposit wagering authorization through February 1, 2017; gave authority for licensees to charge 0.5% of winnings; and imposed a 0.2% surcharge on winnings.